scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 ## Stabilised SIPs

+The [Scala Improvement Process (SIP)](https://docs.scala-lang.org/sips/) is how language changes and additions are made.

 ### [SIP-52: Binary APIs](https://docs.scala-lang.org/sips/binary-api.html)

-Scala 3.7.0 stabilizes the @publicInBinary annotation, introduced experimentally in Scala 3.4.
+For library maintainers, Scala 3.7.0 stabilizes the `@publicInBinary` annotation, introduced experimentally in Scala 3.4.
 This annotation ensures binary compatibility when inline methods access non-public members and prevent generation of redundant accessors required by inlining mechanism.

 Inline methods are always inlined at their call sites.
 If they refer to members not visible outside their defining scope, the compiler generates accessor methods.
-The accessors are not subject to binary compatibility, these might be emitted differently by newer versions of compiler or eventually removed.
+The accessors are not subject to binary compatibility; they might be emitted differently by newer versions of compiler or eventually removed.
 The `@publicInBinary` annotation addresses this by emitting those members as public in bytecode, while maintaining restricted source-level visibility.
  This allows the compiler to refer to the original non-private member without the need to create additional accessors.